zacharesmer/imac_g3_ivad_board_init/guide.md

 The display can accept video in these three resolutions/frame rates:

-1024x768 @ 75 Hz
+- 1024x768 @ 75 Hz
-800x600 @ 95 Hz
+- 800x600 @ 95 Hz
-640x480 @ 117 Hz
+- 640x480 @ 117 Hz

 If it isn't receiving one of those, it stays blank.
-The monitor is supposed to send [EDID signals](https://en.wikipedia.org/wiki/Extended_Display_Identification_Data) to inform the computer of the acceptable resolutions/refresh rates, but this may not work.
+The monitor is supposed to send [EDID signals](https://en.wikipedia.org/wiki/Extended_Display_Identification_Data) to inform the computer of the acceptable resolutions/refresh rates, but sometimes the computer does not understand.

-If you do not see any of those resolutions available in your display settings, you can override that and specify values not advertised in the EDID signal.
+If you do not see any of those resolutions available in your display settings, you can override that and set values not advertised in the EDID signal.

 ## Manually specifying display settings on Linux (Xorg)